protesilaos/my-website/_codelog/2022-01-02-review-modus-themes-org-habit-colours.md

 and comparing the before and after states.
-Furthermore, data can be deceptive and I have always maintained that theme development stands at the intersection of science and art (at least for the purposes of conforming to the rigorous accessibility standards of the Modus themes).
+Furthermore, data can be deceptive and I have always maintained that theme development stands at the intersection of science and art (at least for the purposes of conforming with the rigorous accessibility standards of the Modus themes).

 That granted, I wanted to shed light on the "behind the scenes" work that is not immediately obvious when one checks a diff that introduces